 In 2010, the Rubicon Trail Foundation purchased nearly 300 acres of previously private property.
 The reason was two fold, one secure legal standing on the trail and secondly provide new public camping opportunity.
 Over the course of the last 9 years we've been working securing access and infrastructure.
 In 2016, RTF and RTP reached an agreement for a boundary line adjustment and this was completed in 2017.
 That same year, we opened the property to the public for the first time for 6 weekends.
 In 2018, we were able to open the property for almost every weekend between May and October.
-In 2019, we are planning on opening the property from June through the end of September.
+In 2019, RTF announced the property would be open to camping 7 days a week from June through September.

 In addtion, we have group campsites designed by several organizations and these groups will be working to develop camping that would be available to all.
 Please refer to the calendar below for information on campsites and open/closed status of the property.